 How have host abundance and size influenced patterns of outbreak occurrence during the recent period of widespread bark beetle outbreaks?

-Random forest models accurately predicted the occurrence of MPB, SB, and WBBB outbreak
+Random forest models accurately predicted the presence/absence of MPB, SB, and WBBB outbreak (AUC ≥ 0.79; Table S2).
+At a probability threshold of 0.33,